sampsyo/dq/README.md

 * `dest`: The download destination directory.
 * `queue`: The URL queue text file path.
-* `auth`: A dictionary mapping domain names to usernames and passwords for HTTP basic authentication.
+* `auth`: A dictionary mapping URL fragments to usernames and passwords for HTTP basic authentication.
 If a URL in the queue contains a given key, the username and password (separated by whitespace) given in the value are used for authentication.